faithfm/laravel-auth0-pattern/README.md

 An Auth0-based library/pattern for Laravel Authentication and Authorisation:  (developed for Faith FM web projects)

-* **AuthN** (Authentication) implemented using **Auth0**
+* **AuthN** (Authentication) implemented using **Auth0** linked to a Eloquent User model...
+  * ...but retaining simple **token-based** AuthN capabilities (ie: '?api_token=XXXX')
+  * ...and including protection against creating hundreds of session-files.
 * **AuthZ** (Authorization)  with simple **'user-permissions' table** (combined with Laravel/Vue-JS helper Gates & Checks)
+*

 This repo is a PHP Composer package created to improve consistency across our existing Faith FM Laravel+Vue projects.
 (Previously we had been trying to maintain multiple copies of these files across multiple projects).

 ### Background:

-* Our Auth0-based authentication was initially based on Auth0's [Laravel Quickstart](https://auth0.com/docs/quickstart/webapp/laravel) (May 2020 version)... including the [Optional: Custom User Handling" section](https://auth0.com/docs/quickstart/webapp/laravel#optional-custom-user-handling).

-* ...but the tutorial had errors - see https://github.com/auth0/docs/issues/9002

-* ...and even once the errors were corrected, it returned an Auth0User interface (with a copy of the static "getAttributes()" properties from the User model.
-(No access to User methods, etc)
-* Apart from completely changing the way that User data can be accessed for the currently-authenticated user, the Auth0User class is not compatible with other standard features including Laravel's guards implementation.
-* Note: Auth0 are currently looking to rectify this by switching their implementation to use an "Auth0 Trait" (to extend the normal User model instead).
-(See https://github.com/auth0/laravel-auth0/pull/165)
-* However until this becomes generally available, I've adapted @aaronflorey's code to create our own Auth0PatternUserModelTrait which we add to the User model.
-(See https://gist.github.com/aaronflorey/d20f27a2b0475d238e10b46de3bc3eb4)
+* The need for our own library/pattern initially arose from the complexity required to use Auth0 in a Laravel app, since the [auth0/login](https://github.com/auth0/laravel-auth0) library (pre-v7.0) did not provide an easy way for auth()->user() to return a genuine User model... and this tends to break compatibility with much of the Laravel ecosystem including Laravel Nova.
+* Much of this complexity was resolved in v7.0 of [auth0/login](https://github.com/auth0/laravel-auth0) (v2.0 of our library/pattern), but the Auth0-to-Model connection still requires implementation in a [User Repository](src/Auth0PatternUserRepository.php).
+* ...and the need for a consist approach across our projects still remains.

 ## Installation